What is Application Insights?

 - Dependency rates, response times, and failure rates - Find out whether external services are slowing you down.

-- Exceptions - Analyse the aggregated statistics, or pick specific instances and drill into the stack trace and related requests.
+- Exceptions - Analyze the aggregated statistics, or pick specific instances and drill into the stack trace and related requests.
 Both server and browser exceptions are reported.

 - Page views and load performance - reported by your users' browsers.